-Smoking, e-cigarettes, Vaping, or use of other tobacco products, are prohibited in all District buildings, outside on District property, and during activities such as concerts and sporting events on District property.
+Smoking, e-cigarettes or other tobacco products, are prohibited in all District buildings, outside on District property, and during activities such as concerts and sporting events on District property.
 Student possession or use of tobacco, e-cigarettes or tobacco products on school premises or at school-sponsored events is a violation of law and Board Policy and is not permitted.
 Students violating this policy shall be subject to disciplinary procedures.